spinnylights/vulkan-notes/vulkan_notes.md

 _Subpass dependencies_, represented by
 [`VkSubpassDependency`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkSubpassDependency.html),
 are the part of the render pass where its "synchronization primitive" aspect is brought out most fully.
-It can be used to define synchronization and access scopes between subpasses in the render pass (see "Scopes and dependencies").
+They can be used to define synchronization and access scopes between subpasses in the render pass (see "Scopes and dependencies").
 This is done by specifying a source and destination subpass and setting a series